This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Factors Influencing Rattlesnake Distribution

-Habitat diversity, from grassy plains to rocky hillsides, plays a huge role.
+Habitat variety, from plains to hills, plays a big role.
+Prey availability and elevation also matter.

 Geographic Variations in Rattlesnake Populations